 Under the Quarantine Act, the federal government could make certain vaccines mandatory for travellers to Canada.
-For example, to prevent a communicable disease from entering the country or to avoid its rapid spread.
+The government could do this to prevent a communicable disease from entering the country or to avoid its rapid spread.

-A health emergency has been in effect in Quebec since March 13, 2020 due to the COVID-19 pandemic.
+A public health emergency has been in effect in Quebec since March 13, 2020 due to the COVID-19 pandemic.

-The Quebec government has announced that the COVID-19 vaccination will not be mandatory, even though they have the power to do so under the Public Health Act.
+For now, the Quebec government has announced that the COVID-19 vaccination will not be mandatory for the general public, even though it has the power to do so under the Public Health Act.

 To learn more about the COVID-19 vaccination campaign, visit the website of the Quebec government.